1. Introduction

 Data management and sharing

 Describe how you will you manage and share data collected or acquired through the proposed research.
-You should clearly detail how you will comply with MRC’s published data sharing policy and management guidance.
+You should clearly detail how you will comply with our published data sharing policy and management guidance.
 Provide your response following the MRC data management plan template.
+You are not required to upload the document to your application.

 The data management plan should demonstrate how you will meet, or already meet, your responsibilities for research data quality, sharing and security.
 It should refer to any institutional and study data policies, systems and procedures and be regularly reviewed throughout the research lifecycle.
 Where the organisation is ISO 27001 compliant, the registration number should also be included.

-The data management plan is reviewed by peer reviewers alongside the case for support.
+The data management plan is assessed by peer reviewers alongside the approach.
 We advise you to use the data management plan template for all plans.
 Carefully read and adhere to guidance.
 The quality of the plan may have an impact on peer review and whether the application is successful.

-For advice and guidance on how to comply with MRC’s data sharing policy for research that involves people, refer to the MRC data sharing policy: guidance for sharing data about people.
+For advice and guidance on how to comply with our data sharing policy for research that involves people, refer to the MRC data sharing policy: guidance for sharing data about people.

 For intervention studies involving human participants (such as clinical trials, clinical intervention studies, and studies of public health or behavioural interventions) the data management plan should indicate how the study meets the requirements of the MRC policy on registration and publication of clinical trials and public health intervention studies, which include: